Kitamōka Station

 Kitamōka Station (北真岡駅, Kitamōka-eki) is a railway station in Mooka, Tochigi Prefecture, Japan, operated by the Mooka Railway.

 Lines

 Kitamōka Station is a station on the Mooka Line, and is located 18.0 rail kilometers from the terminus of the line at Shimodate Station.

 Station layout

 Kitamōka Station has a single side platform serving traffic in both directions.
 A shelter is provided on the platform, and parking is available for bikes and cars.
-The station is unmanned.
+The station is unstaffed.

 History

 Kitamōka Station opened on 1 April 1955 as a station on the Japanese National Railways (JNR).
 The station was absorbed into the JR East network upon the privatization of the JNR on 1 April 1987, and then the Mooka Railway on 11 April 1988.